 A club visioning event brings together a good cross-section of its membership from the newest to the most experienced Rotarian.
-The process uses the talents and life experience within the club to develop a vision and goals reflecting that club’s membership.
-A club visioning event provides renewed focus on objectives and is completed in a dedicated, fun-filled four-hour session.
-The challenge during this process is to gather as many ideas and opportunities for the future from a group of 15 to 30 Rotarians and then condense it down to the most important goals as determined by that club.
-To make sure that all of this can be accomplished within a limited time frame, the club visioning event is run by an outside neutral team of Rotary facilitators.
-The team has been well-trained in a specific process to help the club bring out its best thinking.
-The facilitation team does not suggest or promote projects.
+The process uses the talents and life experience within the club to develop a vision and goals reflecting that club’s membership, thus providing a renewed focus on objectives.
+The challenge during this three to four-hour process is to gather as many ideas and opportunities for the future from a group of 12 to 25 Rotarians and then condense it down to the most important goals as determined by that club.
+To make sure that all of this can be accomplished within a limited time frame, the club visioning event is run by an outside neutral, well-trained team of Rotary facilitators who do not suggest or promote projects.

 This is not a strategic planning process.
-However, it does provide wonderful material that can be used to either help review an existing club’s strategic plan or help in the development of such a plan at a later time.
-By the end of this four-hour process, each club will have a clear vision of the following:
+However, it does provide necessary material that can be used to either help review an existing club’s strategic plan or help in the development of such a plan at a later time.
+A new tool offered is the Vision to Plan process using SMART Goals.
+By the end of the process, each club will have a clear vision of the following:

 - What the club stands for in the community;

-- The club’s target membership size in five years;
+- The club’s target membership size in three to five years;

 - Identification of the club’s attributes;

-- Top three objectives for each avenue of service; and
+- Top objectives for all avenues of service; and

 - Ways to improve the club’s leadership development.